• Skip to primary navigation

 🥡 Storing & Reheating

-Delicious honey-glazed ham will last for up to four days in the fridge!
-Make sure you put the cooled leftovers in an airtight container or wrap tightly in plastic cling film or foil.
+Leftover ham will last for up to four days in the fridge.
+Make sure you put the cooled leftovers in an airtight container or wrap them tightly in plastic cling film or foil.

-Glazed ham also freezes well!
-If freezing leftovers, you should slice the cooled ham and put into a heavy-duty freezer storage bag or airtight container.
+If freezing leftovers, you should slice the cooled ham and put it into a heavy-duty freezer storage bag or airtight container.

-If freezing a whole ham, wrap well in plastic cling film and a layer of heavy-duty aluminum foil.
-Be sure to label, then store in the freezer for up to 12 months!
+If freezing a whole ham, wrap it well in plastic cling film and a layer of heavy-duty aluminum foil.
+Be sure to label, then store in the freezer for up to 12 months.

-Some people love cold ham sandwiches the next day, so you don’t have to reheat the ham!
-If you wish to have warm ham to go with leftovers, simply place the leftover ham slices in a baking dish and cover with aluminum foil.
+If you wish to have warm ham to go with leftovers, simply place the leftover ham slices in a baking dish and cover it with aluminum foil.

 Then, bake in a preheated 275°F (135°C) for 15-20 minutes, or until internal temperature reaches 140°F (60°C).